Zhenboro/borocito-components/README.md

 ```sh
 /Upload <filePath>
 ```
-It will be sent to the php fileUpload on the server
+It will be sent to the `fileUpload.php` on the server

 ---
 ### broKiloger